 Diversifying the talent pool has become a top priority for companies in order to bring unique skill sets and new viewpoints to the table as well as increase the client outreach potential.
 But, a diverse workforce also aids with recruiting new talent as well.
 If background, age, or gender are under-represented in executive roles, employees and potential candidates are often concerned about career longevity and growth potential and less likely to accept a job offer or stick around long term, if they do

 Talent Development and Advancement

+Taking an active role with your employee in planning their future can reap big rewards.
+Employees that feel appreciated are more efficient, dedicated, and engaged in their job and their role at the company.
 Creating a solid career plan is key to help him or her gain the experience and education required for the career progression they desire.
 Developing talent so they’re ready to take on leadership roles can include special project assignments, team leadership roles, and internal and external training and development opportunities.